macacanigra-pl/the-mnl-website/docs/about.md

 # About

-Macaca Nigra Language [MnL] is a block-based functional programming language.
-The goal is to help users learn to program.
-The user can see all processes, such as beta reduction and function value.
-It also uses visual capabilities such as shape and color to convey meaning to the user.
+Macaca Nigra Language (MNL) is a block-based functional programming language designed to help users learn programming.
+It allows users to visualize all processes, such as beta reduction and function value.
+The language also uses visual capabilities such as shape and color to convey meaning to the user.

-Some features still need to be improved as a lab language, such as the advanced circularity check (occurrence check) in type inference, reducing the memory used for the tail function and continuation passing style, etc.
+However, it still needs improvement in certain areas to function effectively.
+These include enhancing the advanced circularity check (occurrence check) in type inference, optimizing memory usage for tail functions, and refining the continuation-passing style.